Rubén Luna

-Rubén Luna (born February 10, 1992, in Ciudad Victoria) is a Mexican former footballer who played as a forward.
+Rubén Luna (born February 10, 1992) is a Mexican former footballer who played as a forward.

 Career

 Youth

 Luna had a distinguished youth career with FC Dallas in the USSF Development Academy.
 In 2009, he was named the league's U16 Player of the Year following a season in which he scored 38 goals in 27 games.
 He was named to the U18 Development Academy Best XI in 2010.
 In 2011 Luna was called up by Mexico's U-20 Men's National Team with whom he played one game versus the El Salvadoran team Isidro Metapan.
 Luna scored as the game ended 1–1.
 He failed to make the FIFA U-20 World Cup team for Mexico in 2011.